 Key activities in 2023 - timetable

 1st Meeting of the SRG in which it would:

 Provide advice on the results achieved in the previous years and the Q1

 alignment with the work programme.

 2 nd Meeting of the SRG in which it would:

 Provide advice on the priorities to be addressed in the 2024 Work

-Programme, including links with similar research activities carried out 02
+Programme, including links with similar research activities carried out

-for example in HE; Q2
+for example in HE;

 Provide advice to the GB on the EU-Rail Programme progress and on

-other strategic issues;
+other strategic issues; Q2

+Provide updated information and discuss initiatives on: regional and

+national research and innovation programmes to allow synergies;

+dissemination and communication activities; deployment activities in

+relation to EU-Rail;

+Elect its new Chair / Vice-chair

-Provide updated information and discuss initiatives on: regional and national research and innovation programmes to allow synergies; dissemination and communication activities; deployment activities in relation to EU-Rail.
-3 rd Meeting of the SRG in which it would: 04 - Provide opinion on the 2024 Work Programme Ų4
+3 rd Meeting of the SRG in which it would:

+- Provide opinion on the 2024 Work Programme Q4

+- Elect its new Chair / Vice-chair should the procedure was not concluded ا عن

+in the previous meeting.